Hawaii Car Accident Compensation Laws

 The first question most attorneys will ask is, “When was the car accident?”
 This is because there is a time limit (Statute of Limitations) for filing your case.
 In Hawaii, that limit is two years for auto accidents.
 Other than the time limit and comparative fault rules, there are no caps on damages in car accident claims.

-Get a Free Claim Evaluation from a Hawaii Attorney
+Get Help from a Hawaii Attorney

 Contact a qualified attorney.